kingisaac95/note-app/README.md

 # todo-app
-todo app for learning how to host apps in the cloud using digital ocean
+Todo app for learning how to host apps in the cloud using digital ocean with Celestine Omin